-Although the Internet offers information about how to harvest garlic, we relied on two of my books for advice on harvesting garlic.
+Although the Internet offers information about how to harvest garlic, we relied on two of our books for advice on harvesting garlic.
 One of the books is Sustainable Market Farming by Pam Dawling and the other is The Market Gardener by Jean-Martin Fortier, both available on Amazon.
 We followed Mr. Fortier's book for harvesting the garlic, and used Ms. Dawling's book as a basis for designing the garlic drying rack.

 The garlic needs a fairly light hand when being harvested.
 With our sandy soil, a trowel is all that's needed to gently ease the garlic roots out of the soil.
 Fortier suggests letting the bulbs dry in the sun on a piece of "black geotextile" (which I'm guessing is landscape fabric in Canadian-speak), then trimming the roots off the bulbs.
 There were a surprising number of earthworms in the garlic roots so the bulbs were left in the raised bed for a few hours in order to let the earthworms drop back into the soil, which they could not have done if the bulbs were on a piece of fabric.
 Once the worms had time to get back home the garlic was moved to the edge of the raised bed for several hours, then onto a patio table.

 Both books suggest using fans to continue the drying process, but the authors are growing garlic on a commercial basis and we simply don't have the space or resources to set up a fan to dry the garlic, so a homemade drying rack was used instead.
 After spreading the newly-harvested garlic on a patio table for a few days, the garlic was moved to the drying rack.
 The drying rack is working well and when I get some time I'll show how the rack was made.
 There's a video that shows our garlic drying rack towards the end of the video in the Growing Garlic post.